 Layout.
 If an outdoor living space is going to be utilized for numerous purposes, it is important the different areas are defined.
 While this can be achieved with outdoor furniture, it can also be done through design.
 Adding multiple layers is one way to do this.
 One area may be used for cooking and eating that has an outdoor kitchen and dining table and two steps down there may be a living room set up with couches and chairs.
 Another way to define spaces is done through the installation of materials.
 A different finish may be used or the same product may be used but placed in the opposite direction.

-If you have questions about patio design, please contact your local Archadeck Outdoor Living office.
+If you have questions about design for our patio builders, please contact your local Archadeck Outdoor Living office.